jmhodges/build_cassandra/README.md

 It requires nothing more than Ruby, Rake, and MacPorts plus the usual gcc/make/ant stuff.

+### NOTE:

-*NOTE*: This program is awesome because it handles the `JAVA_HOME` and `PATH` stuff for building without doing so permanently.
+This program is awesome because it handles the `JAVA_HOME` and `PATH` stuff for building without doing so permanently.
 You won't have Java 7 all up in your business.

 ## Building Cassandra